 For ease and convenience, oyster crackers are a classic accompaniment to chowders.
 If you want to serve something homemade with it, try these easy, but classy cheese straws.
 Here are a few other ideas:

-Tomato butter on rustic bread
+- Tomato bread

 Common Questions